PHYS 101 - General Physics I: Fall 2009, Fall 2010,

 September 2012 - supported by Koç University - currently at Sabancı University for PhD).

-Funding: My research is supported by a European Commission's
+Current funding: My research is currently supported by a European Commission's

 Marie Curie International Reintegration Grant (FP7-PEOPLE-IRG-2010-268239),